 In an ideal world, candidates would be selected on merit alone, and we would not need to use AWS.
 Unfortunately, all the evidence is that we do not have a level playing field, and, if we truly believe in equality, we need to do something proactive to even things up.

 Experience shows that AWS is the most effective way of delivering gender equality in our one member, first past the post parliamentary electoral system.
 Internationally, almost all of the countries with high levels of women legislators use some form of positive action or quota system.
-Countries like the USA, which use no affirmative action at all for women in Congress, lag well behind.
+Countries like the USA and Russia, which use no affirmative action at all for women in Congress, lag well behind.

 Doesn’t AWS mean less able women?